The end of Game of Thrones: who survived and who died?

 Game of Thrones has long been known for killing off its major characters, so it’s no surprise that its last ever series had the biggest butcher’s bill of them all.

-Below, we’ve collected together every significant death we could think of (not counting any really minor characters or anyone only introduced this year) as a special memorial for those we’ve lost in Westeros over the series’ final weeks, with a view to updating it after the dust (and ash) has settled from the series finale.
+Below, we’ve collected together every significant death we could think of (not counting any really minor characters or anyone only introduced this year) as a special memorial for those we’ve lost in Westeros overall.

+Jon Snow, Sansa, Arya, Tyrion, Tormund Davos, Pod, Brienne, Bronn, Grey Worm, Bran, Yohn Royce, Yara Greyjoy, even Edmure Tully and Robin Arryn – in the end, they all made it though, but plenty of others weren’t so lucky.

 When you play the Game of Thrones, you win or you die – but to be honest, you probably just die.